Skip to main content

 Learn more - Sunrise Ceremonies

-You're invited to attend the Sunrise Ceremony, honouring the Fall Equinox.
-A meaningful morning of ceremony, prayer and traditional teachings as we honour the Fall Equinox.
+A meaningful morning of ceremony, prayer and traditional teachings.
 This gathering offers space to deepen Indigenous awareness and reflect on our collective journey toward truth and reconciliation.

 Treaties Recognition Week